breycarr/CV/README.md

 I'm a full stack developer looking for a role that lets me use my problem-solving skills proactively.

 Coming from a background in financial services and human resources, my roles frequently had me exploring new software.
-For the last year I have been teaching myself to code via online resources, culminating in my decision to join the selective Maker's Academy bootcamp
+For the last year I have been teaching myself to code via online resources, culminating in my decision to join the selective Maker's Academy bootcamp.

+I bring experience working with people across different departments and levels, having learned to effectively communicate and collaborate, including difficult company changes.
+This combined with my ability to solve problems in innovative ways and initiate new processes will make me an efficient coder who works with different areas of your company.

-I am now looking for a career that lets me work on interesting new projects and continue to learn.
+I am looking for a career that lets me work on interesting new projects and continue to learn.

 ## Projects